apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 ## Running code generation

 1. Return to your project's **Apollo CLI** Run Script build phase.
-Comment out the line that you added to the bottom (that includes `apollo:schema`).
+Comment out the line that you added to the bottom (that includes `schema:download`).
 The schema isn't changing between builds, which means you don't need to refetch it.

 2. _Uncomment_ the line you previously commented out (that includes `codegen:generate`).